09 Sep Answers to 8 Questions About Eye Astigmatism

 Read our article on Contact Lenses FAQs for more information or talk to our trusted Unionville Optometrists for the best contacts for astigmatism based on your prescription and usage.

-7. IS LASER EYE SURGERY FOR ASTIGMATISM AN OPTION?
+7. IS LASER SURGERY FOR EYE ASTIGMATISM AN OPTION?

 Advances in laser technology makes Lasik for astigmatism an option.
 Please speak with our Markham optometrist about whether laser eye surgery is right for you.